SAML-Toolkits/php-saml/README.md

   advanced_settings.php file which contains extra configuration info related to the security, the contact person, and the organization associated to the SP.
 * `_toolkit_loader.php` - This file load the toolkit libraries (The SAML2 lib).
-* `compatibility` - Import that file to make compatible your old code with the new toolkit (loads the SAML library).

 #### Miscellaneous ####